CleanBandits/single-action-resource-controllers-for-laravel/README.md

 php artisan vendor:publish --provider="CleanBandits\SingleActionResourceControllers\SingleActionResourceControllersProvider" --tag="config"`
 ```

-This is the contents of the published config file:
+This is the contents of the published configuration file:

 ```php
 return [